andiempettJISC/dossh/README.md

 # DOSSH

-A simple interactive CLI utility to lookup existing digitalocean droplets and initialise and SSH session.
+A simple interactive CLI utility to lookup existing digitalocean droplets and start an SSH session.

 ### Install